sergey-shandar/public/notes/economy/justice.md

 # Economic Justice In The Digital Age

-We have a lot of computational power, but our tax systems have not evolved to match digital-age capabilities.
+We have a lot of computational power, but our tax systems have not evolved much.
 Often, these old systems have a negative impact on economies, lives, and societies.
 With AI’s ability to concentrate wealth and disrupt job markets, these flaws may accelerate.

 Here, I formulated principles that should fix some of the problems.
 These principles are obvious and relatively easy to implement in our digital epoch.